Lawsuit aims to end California license plate language limits

 “This broad and vague regulation requires four full-time DMV administrators police license plate applications,” the lawsuit argues.
 Those denials “deprive plaintiffs their right to freedom of speech, in violation of the First Amendment to the United States Constitution.”

-Department officials did not immediately respond to telephone and email requests for comment.
+Department officials declined comment on the pending litigation, which challenges a program that brought the state nearly $60 million last year.

-The program brings the state more than $60 million each year.
 The environmental plates challenged in the lawsuit cost $53 initially and $43 annually to renew and are among 14 special interest license plates that help pay for environmental and special programs.

 The lawsuit comes months after another federal judge rejected the department’s argument that vehicle license plates constitute government statements, ruling that it is unlikely that “viewers perceive the government as speaking through personalized vanity plates.”